Marco Melandri

-Marco Melandri (born 7 August 1982) is an Italian retired motorcycle road racer who is a five-time premier class race winner.
+Marco Melandri (born 7 August 1982) is an Italian former motorcycle road racer who is a five-time premier class race winner.
 He is the 2002 250 cc World Champion and runner-up in 125 cc, MotoGP and Superbike World Championship.
 He competed in the MotoGP class from 2003 to 2010 and then a brief return with Aprilia in 2015.

 Melandri's best years in MotoGP came in and with these two seasons being the only seasons he won races in MotoGP, the same as title rival Nicky Hayden.
 Melandri finished runner-up in to Valentino Rossi with two wins.
 The season is regarded as his best ever as he won three races and finished 24 points behind eventual champion Nicky Hayden.
 In both these seasons he won more races than title rival Hayden, finishing ahead of Hayden in 2005 and just behind him in 2006.
 Melandri has 22 race wins in Grand Prix motorcycle racing including five in MotoGP.

 Melandri switched to the Superbike World Championship in 2011, earning 22 wins in his first six seasons finishing among the top five every time.
 Melandri retired from racing after the 2019 Superbike World Championship.
 After a brief return to Superbike in 2020 and racing in four rounds Melandri retired again.